Paperwork loses deals.

 Cyberbase AI automates security compliance questionnaire responses by constantly cataloguing your security policies, SOC 2 reports, compliance credentials, and previous questionnaire responses via its Context Sphere layer of knowledge.
 Upon your team getting a new security questionnaire or vendor evaluation, the AI links each query to the most relevant material from all your documents – and so makes correct, audit-suitable answers, with references to the sources.
 Unlike fixed, template-based programs, Cyberbase (security questionnaire software) remains up-to-date as your policies change and checks several sources to confirm uniformity.
 Where a query can’t be answered surely from current documentation, Cyberbase AI shows it as a possible policy deficiency and sends it to your security group for manual checking.
 Answers are given in moments, and Excel and PDF questionnaires are among the formats it supports.

-What are the SOC 2 compliance requirements Cyberbase AI helps with?
+What are the SOC 2 compliance requirements Cyberbase helps with?

 To be SOC 2 compliant, companies must show they satisfy the AICPA’s Trust Services Criteria in five areas: security, availability, processing integrity, confidentiality, and privacy.
 This is done by keeping security policies written down, having access controls, using encryption, making sure there are ways to respond to security incidents, having a system for managing suppliers, and regularly checking everything – and then being able to show all of this in yearly audits.
 Cyberbase AI reduces the work of SOC 2 compliance in a couple of ways.
 It first handles answering the security questions and DDQs – detailed due diligence questionnaires – that potential and current clients and partners send when they’re checking you out as a supplier; these questions relate directly to how you’re doing on SOC 2.
 It also employs your SOC 2 paperwork, rules, and safeguards as part of its Context Sphere – a layer of knowledge – to guarantee that every contract change and questionnaire answer is truthful to what your compliance actually is.
 Cyberbase AI has SOC 2 Type II and ISO 42001 compliance.